mattzeunert/mattzeunert.github.io/_posts/2016-07-20-proxy-symbol-tostring.md

 Writing `p.toString() + " world!"` works fine!

 So what happens when Chrome tries to convert an object to a string?
-Let's log all property access on an object.
+Let's log all property access on an object that's being converted.

 {% highlight javascript %}
 var p = new Proxy({}, {